OfficeDev/open-xml-docs/docs/word/how-to-remove-the-headers-and-footers-from-a-word-processing-document.md

 ## Confirm Header/Footer Existence

-Given a reference to the document part, the code next determines if it has any work to do─that is, if the document contains any headers or footers.
+Given a reference to the document part, the code next determines if it has any work to do, i.e. if the document contains any headers or footers.
 To decide, the code calls the `Count` method of both the <xref:DocumentFormat.OpenXml.Packaging.MainDocumentPart.HeaderParts> and
 <xref:DocumentFormat.OpenXml.Packaging.MainDocumentPart.FooterParts> properties of the document
 part, and if either returns a value greater than 0, the code continues.
 Be aware that the `HeaderParts` and `FooterParts` properties each return an